zzhewei/claude-code-for-gitlab/FAQ.md

 Only users with **write permissions** to the repository can trigger Claude.
 This is a security feature to prevent unauthorized use.
 Make sure the user commenting has at least write access to the repository.

+### Why can't I assign @claude to an issue on my repository?

+If you're in a public repository, you should be able to assign to Claude without issue.
+If it's a private organization repository, you can only assign to users in your own organization, which Claude isn't.
+In this case, you'll need to make a custom user in that case.

 ### Why am I getting OIDC authentication errors?

 If you're using the default GitHub App authentication, you must add the `id-token: write` permission to your workflow: